The leaf rake-out deadline for 2019 has passed. All leaves raked out into the street by November 24th have been collected.

 Off-Season Leaf Removal

-In the off season, leaves may be taken to a Self-Help Center location.
-Please refer to our Self-Help Centers for locations and hours of operations.
-Brush can also be taken to one of the City's Self-Help Centers.
+Leaves may be taken to a Drop-Off Center location.
+Please refer to our Drop-Off Centers for locations and hours of operations.
+Brush can also be taken to one of the City's Drop-Off Centers.

 Easier than raking, consider mulching leaves in place.
 This returns the nutrients right to your soil.
 Leaves can also be composted in your backyard.

 City of Milwaukee residents may rake leaves into the street from October 1 through November 15.

 Residents should rake their leaves into the curb lanes for collection to be composted to make a rich soil amendment.
 Sanitation Services offers these tips for successful leaf collections:

 - Do not put leaves in plastic bags - empty them into the curb lane.
 Leaves are composted but plastic bags do not decompose.

 - Do not put brush in the leaf piles.
 Keep these items separate between the curb and sidewalk.
 Call 286-CITY or request a brush collection online.

 - Keep piles 1' into the street, away from the curb.
 This helps ensure the equipment can collect all of the leaves and protects the equipment from being damaged and helps prevent flooding by allowing storm water to move to the storm drains.

 - Keep piles away from sewer grates, storm drains, and low hanging trees.

 - Include yard debris such as flowers and plants on top of leaf piles.